-Hein de Haas is a migration researcher and Professor of Sociology at the University of Amsterdam.
-He was a founding member of the International Migration Institute (IMI) of the University of Oxford (2006-2015), which he co-directed between 2011 and 2015.
-He is also Extraordinary Professor of Migration and Development at the University of Maastricht / United Nations University and Research Associate at Oxford’s IMI.
+Hein de Haas is Professor of Sociology at the University of Amsterdam.
+He is a founding member and a former director of the International Migration Institute (IMI) at the University of Oxford.
+He is also Extraordinary Professor of Migration and Development at the University of Maastricht / United Nations University.
+He also maintains a blog on migration-related topics.

 His research focuses on the linkages between migration and broader processes of social transformation and development in origin and destination countries.
 His theoretical and empirical publications cover a wide range of issues, including migration determinants, migration policies, the development implications of migration, transnationalism and rural-urban transformations.
 He did extensive fieldwork in the Middle East and Africa and, particularly, in Morocco.

 De Haas is co-author (with Stephen Castles and Mark Miller) of The Age of Migration: International Population Movements in the Modern World, a leading text book in the field of migration studies.

 In 2009, De Haas was awarded a Starting Grant from the European Research Council (ERC) for the DEMIG (Determinants of International Migration) project (2010-2014), which studies the effectiveness of migration policies.
 He recently received an ERC Consolidator Grant for the MADE (Migration as Development) project, in which he investigated the long-term effects of development in origin and destination societies for internal and international migration patterns.

 In 2015, De Haas was awarded a second grant from the European Research Council (ERC) for the MADE (Migration as Development) project (2015-2020), which investigates how processes of development and social transformation have shaped human migration across the globe over the past centuries.